taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `enumeration.error`

 Errors reported by the Taichi C-API.
+Enumerants greater than or equal to zero are success states.

 - `enumeration.error.incomplete`: The output data is truncated because the user-provided buffer is too small.
 - `enumeration.error.success`: The Taichi C-API invocation finished gracefully.